 - Higher on the glycemic index.

-Old-fashioned oatmeal is great because it tastes good and nutritious.
-However, it’s not as easy as instant oatmeal to prepare.
-For this reason, some people prefer instant oatmeal to old-fashioned oatmeal.
+Old-fashioned oats is great because it tastes good and nutritious.
+However, it’s not as easy as instant to prepare.
+For this reason, some people prefer instant to old-fashioned.

 - Heartier taste and texture.